lanc3javier/lanc3javier.github.io/README.md

       *  Grew soybeans for 1-month in soil contamination (PET and/or copper) treatments, separated roots from shoots, then measured both plant compartments for biomass and copper uptake.
       *  Used a handheld chlorophyll meter to measure soybean stress.
       *  Built a data analysis pipeline in RStudio that featured statistical tests like ANOVA, Bartlett's, Tukey's Honestly Significant Different post-hoc, and Games-Howell post-hoc.
-    * *Results*: While the soil's high organic matter content kept copper bioavailability low and left total aboveground biomass unaffected, the combination of microplastics and copper significantly reduced photosynthetic efficiency by ~2.0%.
-Additionally, the combined treatment altered soil physicochemical properties enough to trigger a ~35% increase in soybean root biomass relative to the control and copper-only treatments.
+    * *Results*: The soil's high organic matter content kept copper bioavailability low and left total aboveground biomass unaffected.
+The combination of microplastics and copper significantly reduced photosynthetic efficiency by ~2.0%.
+The combined PET and copper treatment led to a ~35% increase in soybean root biomass relative to the control and copper-only treatments.

 ---